gerardroche/gerardroche.github.io/_posts/2023-06-02-neovintageous-jumping-to-misspelled-words.md

 <kbd>[s</kbd> | Jump backward to the previous misspelled word.
 <kbd>]s</kbd> | Jump forward to the next misspelled word.

+Both of those take a preceding count.

-With a count, it means jump that many times e.g. `3]s` jumps to the third misspelled word. `'wrapscan'` applies.
+With a count, it means jump that many times: `3]s` jumps to the third misspelled word.

+`'wrapscan'` applies.

 ## `'wrapscan'`